Columbia Choirs of Metropolitan Seattle

 Anna Reams

-Harmonia, Ragazzi Accompanist
+Ragazzi Accompanist

 Anna (she/her/they/them) started playing piano just before the age of four and was taught initially by her mother, Vicki Nurre.
 At first, Anna’s mother did not want to teach her piano because Anna could not read yet.
 However, Anna was persistent and eventually learned how to read music before she could read words.
 Additionally, Anna studied piano at Shoreline Community College with a primary focus on George Gershwin, Scott Joplin, and other jazz/ragtime repertoire.
 Anna won the Indiana State Piano Scholarship and has competed in multiple solo and ensemble festivals.